LooksRare/sdk-v2/README.md

 #### When should I use merkle tree orders ?

 Merkle tree orders are used to create several orders with a single signature.
 You shouldn't use them when using a bot.
 Their main purpose is to facilitate orders creation using a web interface.

+### Why do I need to call grantTransferManagerApproval ?

+When you approve a collection to be traded on LooksRare, you approve the TransferManager instead of the exchange.
+Calling `grantTransferManagerApproval` gives the exchange contract the right to call the transfer function on the TransferManager.
+You need to call this function only once, the first time you use the V2.

 ## Resources